PESTILLILAB/tacademia.hugo/README.md

 The template is built using [Hugo](https://github.com/gohugoio/hugo).

-Dheeraj Bathia and Franco Pestilli
+Dheeraj Bhatia and Franco Pestilli

 The University of Texas at Austin